inarizushi/fungus-site/docs/commands/ui_commands.md

 Property | Type | Description
  --- | --- | ---
 Target Text Object | UnityEngine.GameObject | Text object to set text on.
 Can be a UI Text, Text Field or Text Mesh object.
-Text | Fungus.StringData | String value to assign to the text object Description | System.String | Notes about this story text for other authors, localization, etc.
+Text | Fungus.StringDataMulti | String value to assign to the text object Description | System.String | Notes about this story text for other authors, localization, etc.

 ## Write